-This year’s Awards will honor up to 20 local government entities (5 cities, 5 townships, 5 counties, and 5 schools).
-Among these award winners, the top entry in each of the 4 categories will be awarded a professional video documenting their innovation and a grant of $5,000 each from the Bush Foundation to further their innovation and redesign efforts.
+This year’s Awards will honor up to 20 local government entities (5 cities, 5 townships, 5 counties, and 5 schools) and one Native nation.
+Among these award winners, one entry (the Leading Innovator) in each of the five categories and the Local Government and Native Nation Collaborative Award will be awarded a professional video documenting their innovation and a grant of $5,000 each ($10,000 for Native nation) from the Bush Foundation to further their innovation and redesign efforts.

 Q. How will the recipients of the awards be selected?

-A. Each category of entries (cities, townships, counties and schools) will be reviewed by a separate panel of judges composed of an elected official, an appointed official, Humphrey School faculty, and a community member.
+A. Each category of entries (cities, townships, counties, schools and Native nations) will be reviewed by a separate panel of judges composed of an elected official, an appointed official, Humphrey School faculty, and a community member.
 Judges will review entries based on the following criteria: innovation (40%), impact (30%) and sustainability/potential for growth (30%).
-Each panel will put forth up to 5 Local Government Innovation Award Winners, resulting in up to 20 total award winners across the four categories.
+Each panel will put forth up to 5 Local Government Innovation Award Winners, resulting in up to 20 total award winners across the five categories.

-Four of the most innovative award winners—one city, one township, one county, one school- will be selected by the judges as winners of $5,000 grants from the Bush Foundation and a professional video documenting their innovation.
-All award winners will be recognized and celebrated at an awards ceremony in December 2016.
+Five of the most innovative award winners—one city, one township, one county, one school and one Native nation - will be selected by the judges as winners of grants from the Bush Foundation and a professional video documenting their innovation.
+All award winners will be recognized and celebrated at an awards ceremony in December 12, 2019.